paulmorar/azure-app-configuration-proxy/README.md

 # Azure App Configuration Service proxy

-A super simple cache management for Azures App Configuration Services.
+A super simple cache management for feature flags in Azures App Configuration Services.

 Azures App Configuration Service comes with various limitations:

 - limited number of requests per hour
 - some SDKs can only fetch one setting at a time